Breaking Bad: Controversies

+In 2014, American toy retailer Toys "R" Us pulled four collectable action figures from its stores after complaints from a concerned parent out of Florida, due to the inclusion of toy drug money and toy meth.
+Bryan Cranston took to Twitter, joking: "I'm so mad, I'm burning my Florida Mom action figure in protest."

+In 2022, the erection of statues of Walter White and Jesse Pinkman in New Mexico drew criticism from some Republican figures.
+Variety reported that conservative talk radio host Eddy Aragon said: "It's not the type of recognition we want for the city of Albuquerque, or for our state.
+What you saw on Breaking Bad should be a documentary, honestly.
+I think, really, that is the reality in New Mexico.
+We try to say it's fictional, but that is the reality... we've joked that [Breaking Bad] should be on PBS.
+That is, unfortunately, the reality."
+Vince Gilligan said: "In all seriousness, no doubt some folks are going to say, 'Wow, just what our city needed.'
+And I get that.
+I see two of the finest actors America has ever produced.
+I see them, in character, as two larger-than-life tragic figures, cautionary tales."
+Highlighting the revenue and economic activity that the series had brought to the area, Albuquerque Democratic Mayor Tim Keller defended the erection of the statues, saying: "While the stories might be fictional... jobs are real every single day.
+The city is also a character...
+We see ourselves in so many ways, good and bad."

 Ratings

 Breaking Bad premiered on the same night as both the NFC and AFC Championships in the 2008 NFL playoffs, an intentional decision by AMC hoping to capture the adult male viewership immediately following the planned end of the NFC game.
 The game ran over its time slot, cutting into Breaking Bads timeslot in most of America.
 As a result, the pilot had only about 1.4 million viewers.
 Coupled with the ongoing writers strike, the first season did not draw as large of a viewership as they expected.
 However, with subsequent seasons, viewership increased, avoiding the usual trend of downward viewership that most serialized shows had.
 Ratings further increased by the fourth season as, prior to airing, the previous seasons had been added to Netflix, boosting interest in the show.
 Breaking Bad is considered the first show to have had such a renewed burst of interest due to the show being made available on Netflix.
 The second half of the final season saw record viewership, with the series finale reaching over 10.3 million viewers.